alexdlaird/pyngrok/docs/index.rst

 -------------------------

-Running ``ngrok`` with an auth token enables additional features available on our account (for instance, the ability to open multiple tunnels concurrently).
-We can obtain our auth token from the `ngrok dashboard <https://dashboard.ngrok.com>`_ and install it to ``ngrok``'s config file like this:
+Running ``ngrok`` with an auth token enables additional features available on our account (for instance, the ability to open multiple tunnels concurrently, or use `ngrok's Cloud Edge <https://ngrok.com/docs/cloud-edge/>`_).
+We can obtain our auth token from the `ngrok dashboard <https://dashboard.ngrok.com>`_ and install it to ``ngrok``'s config file.

 .. code-block:: python